 AB: Bases, structure.
 Please see relevant section.

 AC: Food, beneficial item.
-Food can restore some health when eaten, however you are also able to die of starvation if you don't eat enough food.
+Food can restore some health when eaten, however you are also able to die of starvation if you don't eat enough food and you are part of a team which owns a base.
 Luckaly, food is one of the most commun items in the game, so if you just use it every time you get it you should be fine.
+If you have access to a base computer, you can also buy food in packs.
+Food can also be looted as cold food, though if you keep it in your inventory too long without coolers it will turn into regular food.

 AE: Gas cans, structure reinforcement.
 Gas cans must be used to power a base's generator.
 They add about five minutes of runtime to the base.
 When a gas can is used, it will be replaced by an empty gas can, which can be used to sifen gas out of your or enemy bases.